Find Affordable College Courses

 115 Yearly Graduations

 Bellevue University is the 2nd most popular school in the nation for students seeking a master's degree in social sciences.
 Roughly 13,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,560 per year, while in-state graduate students, on average, pay $10,980 per year.
-For the 2020-2021 academic year, 115 master's degrees were handed out to social sciences majors at Bellevue University.
-About 74% of this group were women, and 30% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,136 per year, while in-state graduate students, on average, pay $11,682 per year.
+During the most recent year for which we have data, 115 people received their master's degree in social sciences from Bellevue University.
+About 84% of this group were women, and 45% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in social sciences at Bellevue University make a median salary of 50,373.

 43 Yearly Graduations